No captain or coach for Pak tennis team at Asian Games

 “Another damaging decision they have taken is calling back Abid Ali Akbar and Muzammil Murtaza from Jakarta for a basic camp PTF is starting next week in very bad weather in Islamabad.
 They were playing ITF Futures there,” said the source.

-“Abid and Muzammil participated in two Future tournaments and they were to play 3rd Future in Jakarta where Asian Games are scheduled but PTF called them to Pakistan for a basic one-week camp which is beyond understanding.
-An ITF future tournament was more useful preparation than a basic camp,” said the source.
+“Abid and Muzammil participated in two Futures tournaments and they were to play the third Futures in Jakarta where Asian Games are scheduled but PTF called them to Pakistan for a basic one-week camp which is beyond understanding.
+An ITF Futures tournament was more useful preparation than a basic camp,” said the source.

 The source added that never in the history of PTF has a team participated in Asian Games without a captain or a coach.
 “The coach or captain should have been sponsored by PTF, but PTF took this decision keeping in view the PTF elections in November as they need votes from Sindh,” said the source.